 - pursues our national interest and extends Australia’s influence

 - impacts on promoting growth and reducing poverty

 - reflects Australia’s value-add and leverage

 - makes performance count.

-There will be significant improvements in the way we deliver aid, through:
+There have been significant improvements in the way we deliver aid, through:

 - greater innovation